Kamel Mrowa: Biography

 In 1940, returning to Beirut, he co-published with Fouad Hobeiche the periodical Al Musawwara ("The Illustrated"), chronicling World War II events in articles and photos, an innovation in the Lebanese press.

 In 1946, he established the Lebanese Arabic daily Al-Hayat.
 The first issue was published on 28 January 1946.
 Gebran Tueni, his former boss in An Nahar provided him a room as head office to publish his new paper.
 In 1951, he moved to new offices in Beirut.
 "Al-Hayat" became one of the most influential newspapers of its time, in the Arab world.
 In 1952, he published from the same place a second daily newspaper, the Lebanese English-language newspaper, The Daily Star.

+He had five children with his wife Salma al Bissar: Hayat, Jamil, Lina, Karim and Malek.
 His daughter Hayat married the British property developer and patron of the arts Peter Palumbo, Baron Palumbo.

 Contribution to Arabic typography

 In 1954, Mrowa approached the British company Linotype & Machinery Ltd. (L&M) with the proposal to develop a new Arabic typeface.
 Inspired by the reduced number of letter shapes found on Arabic typewriters, Mrowa suggested to adopt similar principles for professional typesetting.
 Walter Tracy, at the time L&M's typographical adviser, reviewed Mrowa's proposal and agreed to pursue it despite concerns of the mother company Mergenthaler Linotype.
 In the ensuing collaboration, Mrowa, Al-Hayat's lettering artist Nabih Jaroudi, and L&M staff under the guidance of Walter Tracy developed a new Arabic printing type.

 Its key innovation was the reduction in the number of characters used to represent the joining forms of the Arabic script.
 Because of this simplification, Arabic could be composed with a standard Linotype machine with a single 90-channel magazine, greatly increasing the speed of composition.
 First publicly announced in 1959 with the name Mrowa-Linotype Simplified Arabic, it soon became one of the most widely used typefaces for Arabic newspaper composition.